 The HPIA does not estimate the fair market value of your property, the cost to rebuild your property, or the cost of labor and materials in your, or any other, area, or determine the appropriateness of the coverage you request.
 Those are the applicants responsibilities.
 The licensed agent can assist.

-The HPIA is run by a Board of Directors consisting of 8 insurance companies elected by the membership and 4 people appointed by the Hawaii Insurance Commissioner to represent the public and insurance agents in the State of Hawaii.
+The HPIA is run by a Board of Directors consisting of eight insurance companies elected by the membership and four individuals appointed by the Hawaii Insurance Commissioner to represent the public and insurance agents in the State of Hawaii.

-A plan administrator issues policies and handles any resulting claims, on behalf of the HPIA.
+A plan administrator issues and services policies and handles any resulting claims, on behalf of the HPIA.